HP DL380 G10 review

 mware and if the test fails, automatically flashes it with the resident recovery image.

 Included in the iLO 5 Standard license is active sy

 stem ROM validation and if this fails, it’ll activate the redundant system ROM.
-Should both ROMs fail validation, the Advanced Premium Security Edition license can run a firmware scan and a repair process will also run daily system firmware validations.
+Should both ROMs fail validation?
+The Advanced Premium Security Edition license can run a firmware scan and a repair process will also run daily system firmware validations.

 Power and networking

 All models come with quad embedded Gigabit ports and you can upgrade with a choice selection of FlexibleLOM mezzanine cards.
-The server supports one card which fits in a dedicated slot at the rear of the motherboard and HPE offers dual and quad-port fibre or copper 10GbE plus a dual-port 10/25/40GbE card.
+The server supports one card which fits in a dedicated slot at the rear of the motherboard.
+HPE offers dual and quad-port fibre or copper 10GbE plus a dual-port 10/25/40GbE card.

-I wanted to quickly touch on this subject as some of the rules regarding memory population have changed and we experienced it first hand.
+Some of the rules regarding memory population have changed and we experienced it first hand.